SRCH2/srch2-ngn/documentation/docs/advanced.md

 ```

 We can specify the order in which the result set should be sorted.
 The default
-behavior is to sort them in the descending order.
+behaviour is to sort them in the descending order.
 We can call the
 *orderByAscending()* method to sort them in the ascending order.
 For example, we can use the following code to let sort the results
 in the ascending order on the *year* field: